 was urging me, fate brought a phone call from Doug(who did

-at Mediasound) asking me if I had anything in mind recording-wise,
+at Mediasound) asking me if I had anything in mind recording-wise.

-and that he could probably get us a 'deal' at the studio.
+He went on to say that, he could probably get us a 'deal' at the studio.

 This was to be my first totally acoustic guitar recording

-since "TWO FOR THE ROAD" (duets with Larry Coryell).
-And
+since "TWO FOR THE ROAD"(the acoustic duets with Larry Coryell).

-thus began my first adventure in paying for a recording
+Thus began my first adventure in paying for a recording

 It still is a scary thing to do!
 We completed the recording